Twined Basketry Workshop

 Tickets: £160 (Members £128), includes lunch & refreshments

-During this 2-day workshop you will have the opportunity to look at twined basketry on display in the Pitt Rivers Museum.
-The workshop will take place behind the scenes in the Conservation Laboratory, where you will be able to see more examples from their reserve collection and Polly will also bring more examples from her personal collection.
+During the two-day course you will have the opportunity to look at twined basketry in the Pitt Rivers Museum collections and you will be able to see further examples from the reserve collections laid out in the Conservation Laboratory, where the workshop will take place.
+Polly will also bring a few more examples from her personal collection.

 Polly Pollock